Registration Information for Undergraduate and Graduate Students

 Graduate students are expected to adhere to the deadlines found in the University Bulletin; this includes the option to audit a course.

 Information in the student section of the Brandeis University online directory is taken from data supplied by students.
 Students may at any time update names, addresses and other personal data items.
-The request to change a primary name requires the presentation of two forms of identification, one of which is a picture ID, at the registrar’s office during regular business hours.
-For security purposes, such changes may not be transacted over the telephone or electronically.
+The request to change a primary (legal) name requires the presentation of two forms of identification, one of which is a picture ID.
+For security purposes, such changes may not be transacted over the telephone.
+Students can initiate the request to change a legal name in Workday using the "Change My Legal Name" task, and are required to upload the appropriate documentation as part of that process.
 Changes to other items of personal data may be requested through Workday.

 The university designates the following categories of student information as public "directory information”; such information may be disclosed by the institution for any purpose, at its discretion.

-The university makes student directory information available electronically (as an online directory) at the start of the fall semester.
-If you do not wish to appear in the online directory you must restrict the release of the “Name/On-Campus Info/Online Directory” category.)
+The university makes student directory information available electronically (as an online directory).
+If you do not wish for your name to appear in the online directory you must restrict the release of directory information in Workday.

-Current students may withhold disclosure of any category of information under the Family Educational Rights and Privacy Act of 1974, and may use the personal privacy settings within Sage to restrict disclosure of directory information, all or in part.
-To access this function, login to Sage, and in the Personal Information section of the Student Center select "privacy settings" from the dropdown menu.
+Current students may withhold disclosure of any category of information under the Family Educational Rights and Privacy Act of 1974, and may use the "Manage My Privacy Settings" within Workday to restrict disclosure of directory information.

 Changes to privacy settings may require up to 48 hours to take effect.
 Brandeis University assumes that failure on the part of any student to specifically request the withholding of public information indicates individual approval for disclosure.

-All off-campus addresses, phone,and email information, date of birth, photograph and digital likeness.
+All off-campus addresses, phone numbers and email information; date of birth; photograph and digital likeness.

-Full-time/part-time status; class (freshman, sophomore, etc.); dates of attendance; majors and minors at Brandeis; previous institution(s) attended and major field of study; awards and honors; degree(s) conferred; and date(s) conferred.
+Full-time / part-time status; class (freshman, sophomore, etc.); dates of attendance; majors and minors at Brandeis; previous institution(s) attended and major field of study, awards and honors and degree(s) conferred and date(s) conferred.